- About Us

 - Special Projects

 - News & Events

-In accordance with the goals outlined in the New Jersey Council on Developmental Disabilities’ 5-Year Plan for 2017-2021, the Council is currently accepting grant proposals in Self-Advocate and Family Member Training, Direct Support Staffing, and Special Education Advocacy.
-Prospective grantees may submit proposals in as few as one, or as many as all three of the areas in which grant funds are available.
+To wrap up our 2017 Federal Fiscal Year (FFY-2017), the New Jersey Council on Developmental Disabilities is accepting grant proposals in Disability Housing Advocacy and Disability Health and Wellness.
+Prospective grantees may submit proposals for one or both of the areas in which grant funds are available.
 However, interested entities must submit a separate proposal for each area in which they would like to receive grant funding.

-In order for grant proposals to be considered, prospective grantees MUST submit proposals to the NJCDD by Monday, March 6 (please see the full grant timeline outlined below).
-Prospective grantees will be required to fill out the NJCDD’s Grant Proposal Form for FY-2017 as well as a Budget Narrative, both of which are available to download below.
+In order for grant proposals to be considered, prospective grantees MUST submit proposals to the NJCDD by 5:00pm on Friday, September 1 (please see the full grant timeline outlined below).
+Prospective grantees will be required to fill out the NJCDD’s Grant Proposals Form for FFY-2017 as well as a Budget Narrative, both of which are available to download.

-Entities who have never applied for NJCDD grants in the past are strongly encouraged to download and review the Council’s Effective Grant Writing guide and NJCDD Grant Budget Tips, both also available below, in order to ensure that new grant proposals are completed correctly and in full.
+Entities who have never applied for NJCDD grants in the past are strongly encouraged to download and review the Council’s Effective Grant Writing Guide and NJCDD Grant Budget Tips, both of which are available below, in order to ensure that new grant proposals are completed correctly and in full.

 The NJ Council on Developmental Disabilities

 Please send three (3) signed copies of each proposal submitted.